 5. Digital Prophet (Technology Forecaster)

-This may not actually be a job outside of AOL, but it certainly exists and keeps David Shing (a.k.a Shingy) in a job, attempting to predict technology trends for the multinational mass media corporation.
+This may not have actually been a job outside of AOL or Verizon Media, but it certainly existed and kept David Shing (a.k.a Shingy) in a job, attempting to predict technology trends for the multinational mass media corporations.

-Most of his working day is spent hypothesising about the future of the ever-changing online environment.
+Most of his working days were spent hypothesising about the future of the ever-changing online environment.
 Oh, the things we could think if we were paid to hypothesise!

 6. Director of Fundom (Marketing Manager)

 As Media Technologist Josh Dreller points out, who wouldn’t want to work for the Director of Fundom?!
 But would you really trust them to steward a multi-million dollar marketing budget?
 Too much fun and not enough adulting leads to blown out budgets and office hangovers!
 Striking a balance between directing and ‘fundom’ is the key to success.

 Companies often underestimate the amount of time Graphic Designers and creative professionals spend working in their head, which might not amount to much on paper in the early stages, but it’s these ‘dreams’ that can eventually turn into highly lucrative global marketing campaigns.
 For this reason, creatives should be free to have an equally creative job title!